Coronavirus: Common scams to watch out for

 Widespread anxiety, supply shortages and a surge of misinformation have created the perfect storm for scammers to capitalise on coronavirus.
 While the Internet is a critical tool for communication and information during this time, it also provides a platform for scammers to prey on people at their most susceptible.

-From malicious emails to fake medical cures, Scamwatch has received 94 reports of coronavirus scams since 1 January 2020–but figures are starting to climb.
+From malicious emails to fake medical cures, Scamwatch has received over 11,000 reports of coronavirus scams since 1 January 2020–but figures are starting to climb.
 With the virus showing no sign of slowing down, it's important to arm yourself with the facts to prevent falling victim to a scam.

 Finder has compiled a list of the common scams to watch out for, along with tips for protecting yourself online.